GoogleCloudPlatform/gcsfuse/docs/semantics.md

 # Directory inodes

 gcsfuse directory inodes exist simply to satisfy the kernel and export a way to look up child inodes.
+Unlike file inodes:

+*   There are no guarantees about stability of directory inode IDs.
+They may change from lookup to lookup even if nothing has changed in the GCS bucket.
+    They may not change even if the directory object in the bucket has been overwritten.

-Unlike file inodes, gcsfuse does not keep track of modification time for directories.
+*   gcsfuse does not keep track of modification time for directories.
 There are no guarantees for the contents of `stat::st_mtime` or equivalent.

 # Write/read consistency